coyotespike/covid19-images/README.md

 https://thehealthcareblog.com/blog/2020/03/23/can-ai-diagnose-covid-19-on-ct-scans-can-humans/

-### Cloning
-You will want the submodules' data as well.

-`git clone --recursive git@github.com:coyotespike/covid19-images.git`

 ### Loader Scripts
 Coming soon

 We will include code to load data for TensorFlow, PyTorch, FastAI, and more, so that you can immediately start building your model.

 Goal is one-liners that run a script so you can just jump into a Jupyter/Kaggle notebook.

+This means we will also assemble usable datasets.

 ## Purpose

 PCR swabs are far more accurate than CT scans at diagnosing COVID-19, but CT scans can play a role in prognosis, treatment, and hospital decision-making.
 We need a large open-source dataset to enable many researchers/hackers to innovate, and to enable widespread usage of helpful AIs.

 Deep learning in general works best with images.
 Many machine learning libraries require data to be organized in a certain way.

 This project focuses on aggregating, organizing, augmenting, and loading data for use in models.
-We may have companion projects to directly source data.
+A couple of the submodules also directly source data.

 ## General Organization

+We want to include the unprocessed data, so that anyone can drop down and process the data any way they want.

+At the second layer, we will include minimally processed data - for instance turning JPEG into DICOM files.

+Finally, we will include fully assembled datasets for CT scans and for x-rays, in test/train/val folders, ready to use in any machine learning library.

 This repo uses submodules to include forks of other projects which are building COVID-19-related datasets.